-Join Joseph Lowery for an in-depth discussion in this video Modifying the header and the navigation, part of Dreamweaver and WordPress: Building Mobile Sites.
+Join Joseph Lowery for an in-depth discussion in this video Modifying the header and the navigation, part of Building Mobile Sites with Dreamweaver and WordPress.

 Generally, I've found that I don't have to do much to bring the header and…navigation into proper focus for a tablet design.…Sometimes just the slightest tweak can make all the difference.…Now, looking at the submenu, which is this section -- that's blast offs, my tickets,…docking stations, etc -- you might think positioning is the problem, or line height.…But once you take a closer look at how this section is styled, which we can do…using the CSS Styles panel, and Inspect mode, and navigate over to this section --…one final bit of adjustment here; let's close Files panel so we can see…everything; there we go.…

 Okay, so I'm going to hover over one of the submenu items, and use my left arrow…key to go up the DOM.…So the list item look okay; their height seems to be okay.…Looks like the width is at 100%, and if I go up to nav submenu, I can see that…it's absolutely positioned.…And I really don't want to have it go up and down when switching from Desktop to Tablet;…I would rather that stay the same,…

 - Targeting configurable site elements

 - Restructuring navigation for different-sized displays

 Dreamweaver and WordPress: Core Conceptswith Joseph Lowery5h 44m Intermediate